UMM-CSci-4453-S19/lab-1-schon094/README.md

 * update data and,
 * create structures.

-The entire organizational system is secretely based around the ideas of SETS or ordered elements.
+The entire organizational system is secretely based around the ideas of SETS or ordered elements which we will explore in greater detail later.

-##MariaDB: a first pass
+## MariaDB: a first pass

 As you go through the exercises below, you may find the [references](#references) below useful.

-###Log into MariaDB
+### Log into MariaDB

 1. Start by opening a terminal (ask if you need help with this step)
 2. Run the following command:<br> `mysql -u tempadmin -p --host=<host> `<br>I will provide the password and hostname in class.
 (That's a security measure)